Oregon Trail: Pacific Fur Company

-Founded by John Jacob Astor as a subsidiary of his American Fur Company (AFC) in 1810, the Pacific Fur Company (PFC) operated in the Pacific Northwest in the ongoing North American fur trade.
-Two movements of PFC employees were planned by Astor, one detachment to be sent to the Columbia River by the Tonquin and the other overland under an expedition led by Wilson Price Hunt.
+Founded in 1810 by John Jacob Astor as a subsidiary of his American Fur Company (AFC), the Pacific Fur Company (PFC) operated in the Pacific Northwest in the North American fur trade.
+Two movements of PFC employees were planned by Astor: one sent to the Columbia River aboard the merchant ship Tonquin, the other dispatched overland under an expedition led by Wilson Price Hunt.
 Hunt and his party were to find possible supply routes and trapping territories for further fur trading posts.
-Upon arriving at the river in March 1811, the Tonquin crew began construction of what became Fort Astoria.
+Upon arriving at the river in March 1811, the Tonquin crew began building what became Fort Astoria.
 The ship left supplies and men to continue work on the station and ventured north up the coast to Clayoquot Sound for a trading expedition.
 While anchored there, Jonathan Thorn insulted an elder Tla-o-qui-aht who was previously elected by the natives to negotiate a mutually satisfactory price for animal pelts.
 Soon after, the vessel was attacked and overwhelmed by the indigenous Clayoquot, killing many of the crew.
-Its Quinault interpreter survived, and later told the PFC management at Fort Astoria of the destruction.
+Its Quinault interpreter survived and later told the PFC management at Fort Astoria of the destruction.
 The next day, the ship was blown up by surviving crew members.